Regional Council

 Administration Manager

-Deb Zabenko is an accomplished professional with a proven track record in administration and management As the Administration Manager for Learning Environments Australasia, Deb brings her expertise in streamlining operations and enhancing organisational efficiency.
+Deb Zabenko is an accomplished professional with a proven track record in administration and management.
+As the Administration Manager for Learning Environments Australasia, Deb brings her expertise in streamlining operations and enhancing organisational efficiency.
 A proactive problem-solver and a collaborative team player, adeptness in resource allocation, budget management, and process optimisation leads to smooth execution of projects and initiatives under her purview.
 Her unwavering commitment to excellence and innovation makes her a valuable asset to the organisation.
 Deb’s office is located in the Yarra Valley, Victoria.

 Contact: